openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

+---
-# The Parity Light Protocol
+title: The Parity Light Protocol
+---

 This is a proposal/WIP for a robust, efficient, and future-proof light client protocol for ethereum-like chains.
 Although inspired by Zsolt Felfoldi's [LES](https://github.com/zsfelfoldi/go-ethereum/wiki/Light-Ethereum-Subprotocol-(LES)), it diverges in several significant ways which will be covered in further sections.